inform-us/requirements_specifications/rules/CAM-ICU.md

 7. Sum all day shift percentages, divide by seven.
 Denote as percentage.
 This is the weekly percentage of positive CAM-ICU scores (day shift).
 ## Chart 1b
 **Weekly Percentage of positive CAM-ICU scores (night shift)**
-1. For each 12-hour night shift epoch (20:00-07:59), calculate the number of patients with at least two consecutive RASS scores of -3 to +4 in the night shift epoch
+1. For each 12-hour night shift epoch (20:00-07:59), calculate the number of patients with at least two consecutive RASS scores of -3 to +4, at least one of which is in this shift
 3. For each every 12-hour night shift epoch, calculate the number of patients that have had at least one positive CAM-ICU score documented that shift
    - Numerator = number of patients that have had at least one positive CAM-ICU score documented each night shift
-   - Denominator =  number of patients with at least two consecutive RASS scores of -3 to +4 in each night shift
+   - Denominator =  number of patients with at least two consecutive RASS scores of -3 to +4
 5. Divide step 3 number by step 2 number.
 Denote as percentage.
 This is the shift's percentage of positive CAM-ICU scores (night shift)
 6. Repeat steps 2-4 seven times for each 12-hour night shift epoch in the week
 7. Sum all night shift percentages, divide by seven.
 Denote as percentage.
 This is the average weekly percentage of positive CAM-ICU scores (night shift).